 Renewal and Continuing Education

 As an ADC, you are required to document your continuing education hours, which can be received in in-house training, workshops, on-the-job training or continuing education seminars.
 Over the life of your licensure, you must obtain one-half of your hours within ten years of receiving your certification., with no more than fifteen hours being provided in in-service training where three hours of your training count as one hour of training.

-If you are an LADC, you must renew your license every two years.
+If you are a licensed alcohol and drug counselor, you must renew your license every two years.
 Undergo and document 40 hours of continuing education for renewal of your license.
 Your license expires at midnight on the date of expiration, which is printed on your license.